japinol7/the-codemaster/README.md

               There, he discovers that the country's government has been transformed into a dictatorship at the hands of a tyrant who calls himself Great Emperor Tetsuo.
               Tetsuo's motivation seems to be acquiring power and money to attract cute young women.
-              The fact that he receives him sitting on a throne that is actually a toilet makes Pac suspect that he has to deal with a madman.
+              The fact that G.E.
+Tetsuo receives him sitting on a throne that is actually a toilet makes Pac suspect that he has to deal with a madman.
               Someway, Pac must come back to de UFEP headquarters with the batteries he has recovered, and prove what is happening in the Negasus Imperial Planet.